Table of contents

 A time signature is placed after the clef and (key) signature (see Scales).

-Simple common time has either four crotchets in a bar and is marked Common time or else two minims, which latter is called Alla breve time and is marked in the signature by Cut time or Cut time.
+Simple common time has either four crotchets in a bar and is marked or else two minims, which latter is called Alla breve time and is marked in the signature by or .

 Another way is to indicate the number and duration of notes by two numbers above each other.
 The lower digit indicates the note duration (semibreve, minim, crotchet a.s.o.), the upper number indicates the number of notes in a bar, like: